acwu1/WHyMSIE_POD/README.md

     - *Please send a representative from each instrument team and update status spreadsheet*
   - 13:00 - T-1 AFRC weather brief

-Please note that there is a **NEW** meeting link for the preflight/daily/postflight briefs.
-Please do not use the link from previous PODs

 ### ER-2 Schedule
 - Weekend - no aircraft access